shep89/kruglendar-2016/readme.md

 Kruglendar 2016 — the diary poster

+This is My cusomisation of illus0r/kruglendar-2016.
+Changes:
+* Size is ready for A0
+* Adjustments of font size for A0
+* Added Russian translation.
+To see russian month names, open HTML page with lang=ru: "~/src/index.html?lang=ru"

 ===

 Hi there! *Kruglendar* is a minimalistic round calendar with a plenty of white space to make notes.
 I use it for sketching past events and planning.